adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/outcome.md

 ## Consultant

+Develop software for a specific external project partner.

 Points | Criteria
 -------|---------
 100    | System is in production and is public-facing or part of critical operations